khotaditya/automation_node_app/README.md

 - This will create resources on AWS

 ## Step 4
-Creating docker container and index.html (ref. docker/Dockerfile and docker/index.html)
+Creating Dockerfile and index.html (ref. docker/Dockerfile and docker/index.html)

 ## Step 5
 Ansible script to deploy and run the nginx application on ec2